gekkedev/school-sheet-atelier/README.md

 SchoolSheet-Atelier generates elementary school German and Religion exams, worksheets, and printable handouts entirely in the browser using WebGPU plus WebLLM.
 No server, no API keys.
 Runs locally on a regular laptop.

-> Built with Next.js 15 (App Router, React) and exported as a static site for GitHub Pages.
+> Built with Next.js 16 (App Router, React 19) and configured for static site export for GitHub Pages.
 > Deploys automatically on every push to `main`.

 ---